PusztaiMate/uwh-flask-backend/revisions.md

 ### Add postgres image for local development and testing
 * Add the service to the docker-compose file
+* Add seed_db command, that creates some dummy data in the db

 ### Set up configuration
 * Create a config.py module inside the project to hold the configs